Sports has been a big part of my life since I was 13. A little late, I agree. But before then, I was the definition of a “nerd.”

 However, what sports has done for me goes further than just being able to meet cool people and play ball.
 It’s opened up doors that I never once would’ve thought would be available.

 My career, however, has never come easy – much like my time playing ball.
 I take such a pride in working hard and earning my own and that hasn’t changed as I’ve transitioned into sports writing.
 Throughout my college career, if I wanted to do sports journalism, I had to build it.
 At Ohlone College in Fremont, I had to revive a fairly dormant sports section of the weekly newspaper.
 At The City College of New York, I had to rebuild what was a then-non-existent sports section, to one that’s flourishing now with its own website and print magazine titled BeaverBeat.
-At the Berkeley Graduate School of Journalism, without a proper sports journalism track, I’ve had to use the techniques that my professors have taught me and cover sports for outside publications like The Oakland Post and SBI Soccer.
+At the Berkeley Graduate School of Journalism, without a proper sports journalism track, I’ve had to use the techniques that my professors have taught me and cover sports for outside publications like The Oakland Post, SBI Soccer and recently, amNewYork.

 These challenges have taught me to be scrappy when it comes to being a sports journalist.